daltonbr/Notes/README.md

 This is a compilation of my personal notes from various online courses.
 I develop this habit of taking notes to improve my English writing skills and to have a place to look up when I need to recap something from previous courses.
 Feel free to use these notes as you wish.
-Typos and any kind of corrections are welcomed.

 ## Mobile Development